-- WHEN READING THIS, REMEMBER NO MORE USER SPECIFIED POST DECODING EQ!!!
-This is a great simplification. - This is the EASIEST TO USE version ever.
-A lot of things are now automatically determined. - The FA decoder actually DECODES material, and is not an add-on type single ended expander like 3BX, 5BX - Better anti-hiss than various 'contraptions', because this decoder mitigates hiss CORRECTLY based on the encoding in the material. - Profound reduction in modulation effects from excessive compression on many consumer digital and analog recordings - Improved stereo image normalizing to a more realistic ambiance. - Improved audio processing, updated level detection, better attack/release calculation - Before you get frustrated, read the 'helpful suggestion' section it gives good pointers on best decoding choices. - Good results can be attained by using one of the limited set of 'natural choices'
+- \ WHEN READING THIS, REMEMBER NO MORE USER SPECIFIED POST DECODING EQ!!!
+This is a great simplification. - \ This is the EASIEST TO USE version ever.
+Even more parameters are now automatically determined. - \ The FA decoder actually DECODES material, and the FA decoder is not an add-on type single ended expander like 3BX, 5BX - \ Better anti-hiss than various 'contraptions'. - \ The DA decoder mitigates hiss CORRECTLY, and re-organizes the egregiously scrambled phase and levels in normal consumer recordings. - \ Profound reduction in modulation effects from excessive compression on many consumer digital \and analog\ recordings. - \ Improved stereo image mitigating the image smear, normalizing to a more realistic ambiance. - \ Before you get frustrated, read the 'helpful suggestion' section it gives good pointers on best decoding choices. - \ Good initial results can be attained by using one of the limited set of 'natural choices'